unswexplains/unswexplains.github.io/ee442a77539d/content.md

 The population of the US is more than 300 million.
 So, to get about 4000 predictors, and thus have 98% chance of at least one person getting all ten predictions correct, we only need one in every 75,000 people making predictions.
 It's quite likely that there are at least that many.

 There might even be far more.
 Suppose it's actually 1 in 10,000 people who make predictions.
-That's 30,000 predictors, and the probability that at least one of them will get all ten predictions correct is 0.999999999999814 - it's virtually guaranteed.
+That's 30,000 predictors in the country, and the probability that at least one of them will get all ten predictions correct is 0.999999999999814 - it's virtually guaranteed.

 <!--
 <div id="probcurve"></div>